-Fast-forward to now and feedback is collected across all 18 Spotlight stores, with 900-1250 pieces of feedback given each month – at about 300 per week, that’s an enormous increase on the half a dozen previously.
+Fast-forward three months and feedback is collected across all 18 Spotlight stores, with 900-1250 pieces of feedback given each month – at about 300 per week, that’s an enormous increase on the half a dozen previously.
 “It seems to work well – it certainly brings in more feedback than people having to call in!”

 Feedback is shared and utilised differently in each store depending on the store’s particular needs.
-“Someone will use it for one on one training, other stores talk about it generically in staff meetings – we’re doing x, y, z well, and need to improve on these things,” shares Jodi.
+“We use it for one on one training, other stores share feedback in staff meetings – we’re doing x, y, z well, and need to improve on these things.” shares Jodi.

-So far it’s being used as a training tool and a performance metric tool, and is reported on in board meetings.
-Says Jodi, “Store managers love it – it’s easy to use, has a great dashboard and really good information.”
+So far it’s being used as a training tool as well as a performance metric tool and is reported on in board meetings.
+Says Jodi, “Store managers love it – it’s easy to use, has a great dashboard and really good information”.